tiagojdf/sass/Tutorial.md

     gulp watch

 This will automatically compile your scss files for you.
 If at some point the watch breaks down, just run the command again.

+# Step 1
+Before we start doing some serious Sass, let's just settle in and adjust to the idea that Sass is just CSS on steroids.
+In order to do so, head over to main.scss and add a